Environmental time-series signal processing: Contribution isolation based on background subtraction, deseasonalisation and/or deweathering.

 Note

-was included as part of method
+method was included as part of method

 development and testing work, and retained for now.